hoj201/the_new_flesh/_posts/2018-12-20-offbeat_xmas_movies.md

 I apologize for the conventionality of this, but, I feel bad about that last one.
 I enjoyed "Toys", but the odds are that most readers will not.
 Let me emphasize that: **DO NOT WATCH TOYS**.
 "A Christmas Story", like "Toys", is also actual bonafide Christmas movie.
 I thought everybody had seen this.
 However, after talking to some co-workers, it seems that the younguns don't know this movie, so it made the cut.

-**Premise:** The year is 1954, or 1947, or whatever, and it's winter in Indiana where 9 year old boy named Ralfi tries to convince his parents to get him a bb gun for Christmas.
+**Premise:** The year is 1954, or 1947, or whatever, and it's winter in Indiana where 9 year old Ralfi tries to convince his parents to get him a bb gun for Christmas.
 His parents don't want to get him the gun because "he'll shoot his eye out".
 That's the conflict and the movie is roughly 90 minutes.
 There is obviously no way I can sell this movie based on plot, so I'll just quickly list a random sequence of things that appear in this movie

 - triple dog dares
 - Chinese food
 - the ugliest lamp in the world
 - bunny suit pajamas
-- Santa's boot in Ralfis face
+- Santa's boot in Ralfi's face

 For that last item, here is a clip.